Marble in the Kitchen

 Hone and Antique Finishes

-Marble, travertine and limestone can have a honed finish that has less of a sheen or no sheen at all and may be easier to care for because the etching or burning of the stone is less apparent and is more maintainable by the home owner.
-Honed finished natural stone may be sold by the manufacturer or preformed on site if in the polished state by a natural stone specialist.
+Marble, travertine and limestone can have a honed finish that has less of a shine or no shine at all and may be easier to care for because the etch and scratch damage of the stone is less apparent and is more maintainable by the home owner.
+Honed finished natural stone may be sold by the manufacturer or preformed on site if in the polished state by a natural stone restoration specialist.

-Antiquing can be an 'old world' or a modern look depending on the sheen desired.
+Antiquing marble, limestone and travertine can be an 'old world' or a modern look depending on the sheen desired.